gpoon21/Blazor.NavigationStack/README.md

 A flexible navigation stack for Blazor.
 Manage complex navigation while retaining states, ideal for wizards, multi-step forms, and nested workflows.

+If you find this project helpful, please consider giving it a star! ⭐

 ## Table of Contents
 - [Samples/Demo](#samplesdemo)
 - [Installation](#installation)